 BreezeCare Success Rate Is High

-As you can see from the graph above Andy is well over the acceptable levels of all three gases, to the degree that his breath is extremely offensive.
+Andy is well over the acceptable levels of all three gases, to the degree that his breath is extremely offensive.
 Clinical examination revealed the following: Thick tongue coating which is causing the high Hydrogen Sulphide reading.
 Moderate gingivitis which releases an exudate that increases Methyl Mercaptan.
 Sinus congestion that increases throat mucous and Dimethyl Sulphide.

 Andy also had a number of lifestyle issues that were picked up during his detailed breath quiz which takes approximately one hour.
 The good news was that, Andy did not have any systemic problems and his saliva levels were normal for acidity, volume and buffering capacity.